UBC-MOAD/mackenzie_canyon/bathymetry/notebooks/README.md

-The Jupyter Notebooks in this directory are for development and testing of the bathymetry (BASIC and REAL) used in the Mackenzie NEMO model configuration.
+The Jupyter Notebooks in this directory are for development and testing of the bathymetry (IDEALIZED and REALISTIC) used in the Mackenzie NEMO model configuration.

 The links below are to static renderings of the notebooks via [nbviewer.jupyter.org](http://nbviewer.jupyter.org/).